 - He taught with stories, which are universally considered the most engaging way to get human beings to remember pretty much anything.

 Yes, it can get dicey when it comes to this topic.
-While I can’t always defend every marketing tactic utilized (padding book sales etc.) my point is this:
+While I can’t always defend every marketing tactic utilized, my point is this:

 - If you’re reading this blog, you’re probably not a celebrity minister.